-On return to the City office, an account of the accident should be provided in writing to the supervisor or Mayor or City Administrator and I or their designee.
-The employee may also be asked to assist with completing the necessary forms for insurance claims.
-The supervisor or Mayor or City Administrator and / or their designee shall conduct an investigation of the facts and situations of the accident to determine if disciplinary measures up to and including termination are warranted.
+On return to the City office, an account of the accident should be provided in writing to their supervisor, Mayor, the City Clerk, The employee may also be asked to assist with completing the necessary forms for insurance claims.
+The supervisor or Mayor shall conduct an investigation of the facts and situations of the accident to determine if disciplinary measures up to and including termination are warranted.
 Accidents where the City employee was driving or operating machinery under the influence of alcohol or illegal drugs may result in discipline.

 EDUCATION AND TRAINING

-The City of Boulder encourages training for employees where the training improves employee productivity, knowledge and skills when City services and programs will be more efficient and effective.
-The City may provide full or partial funding for training that is a work-related program, seminar, conference, convention, etc., and is pre-approved by the employee's supervisor, the Mayor or City Administrator and / or their designee.
+The City of Boulder encourages training for employees where the training improves employee productivity, knowledge, and skills.
+The City may provide full or partial funding for training that is a work-related program, seminar, conference, convention, etc., and is pre-approved by the employee's supervisor and the Mayor.

-Employees should consider training needs during annual evaluations, particularly if the training requires extensive time away from work, is of significant cost, and/or requires out-of-state travel.
-The Mayor or City Administrator and I or their designee may evaluate such training courses to ensure maximum value of the course.
-Additionally, the training may be delayed until future fiscal years to include the expense within the budget.
+Employees should consider their training needs during the annual budget development, particularly if the training requires extensive time away from work, is of significant cost, and/or requires out-of-state travel.

 PARTICIPATION IN COMMUNITY ORGANIZATIONS

-The City of Boulder views personal development through service involvement as beneficial to the employee as well as positive exposure for the City.
-Employees should consult with their supervisor, the Mayor or City Administrator and / or their designee before volunteering for such organization if work time may be required to attend activities, fundraisers, meetings, etc. Employees that have received pre-authorization from their supervisor, the Mayor or City Administrator and / or their designee may attend such functions as excused, paid absence without using Annual Leave.
-The employee's supervisor, the Mayor or City Administrator and / or their designee will monitor the work time required to attend such functions to ensure the time is reasonable and the activity is projecting a positive image for the City.
+The City of Boulder views service in community organizations, the Boulder Fire Department, and the Boulder Ambulance Department as beneficial to the employee and as positive public relations for the City.
+Employees should consult with their supervisor and the Mayor before volunteering if work time may be required.
+Employees who have received pre-authorization from their supervisor or the Mayor, may attend such functions or participate in emergency calls, as excused, paid absence without using vacation leave.

+A city employee who is a member of the Boulder Ambulance Department (also a City Department), will receive their regular rate of City pay when responding to calls during regular working hours.
+When responding to calls outside of regular business hours, the employee will be compensated at Boulder Ambulance Department rates, and those hours will not count toward overtime pay nor will they accrue sick/vacation leave benefits.

+The employee's supervisor and the Mayor will consider and evaluate the employee’s ongoing participation.

 PARTICIPATION IN PROFESSIONAL ORGANIZATIONS

-The City of Boulder views personal development through professional organizations as essential to keep abreast of changing laws, rules, and legal opinions as well as maintaining a network of professional colleagues which are beneficial for research, feedback and productive information.
+The City of Boulder views personal development through professional organizations as essential to keep abreast of changing laws, rules, and legal opinions as well as maintaining a network of professional colleagues which are beneficial for research, feedback, and productive information.
 Professional contacts are also beneficial for the growth and image of the City.

-Employees are encouraged to pursue professional organization affiliations that represent a positive effect in the community, organization or community.
-Employees should consult with the Mayor or City Administrator and I or their designee before joining such organization if work time may be required to attend activities, training, meetings, etc. Employees that have received pre authorization from their supervisor, the Mayor or City Administrator and / or their designee may attend such functions as excused, paid absence without using Annual Leave.
-The employee's supervisor, the Mayor or City Administrator and / or their designee will monitor the work time required to attend such functions to ensure the time is reasonable and the activity is projecting a positive image for the City.
+Employees are encouraged to pursue relevant professional organization affiliations.
+Employees should consult with the Mayor if work time may be required.
+Employees who have received pre authorization from their supervisor and the Mayor may attend such functions as excused, paid absence without using vacation leave.
+The employee's supervisor and the Mayor will consider and evaluate the employee’s ongoing participation.

 LICENSING FEES